-The CAST consortium brings together 33 partners with many different skills and competences both in geological disposal of difference waste types, but also in developing safety cases and on planning and implementing experimental programmes on gas generation.
-The consortium includes national waste management organisations, research institutes, universities and commercial organisations working in this field.
-The involvement of the waste management organisations (the end-users of the outcome in the form of process understanding, data and competence) ensures that the project is focused on important and outstanding issues.
-It also ensures that the project is aligned to European national programmes and thus that results are used as intended.
-Two partners are from outside Europe – one from the Ukraine (SI IEG NASU) and one from Japan (RWMC).
-This offers a unique extension of scientific basis to the project, as well as an insight into how other national programmes manage the issue of carbon-14.
+The CAST consortium brought together 33 partners with many different skills and competences both in geological disposal of difference waste types, but also in developing safety cases and on planning and implementing experimental programmes on gas generation.
+The consortium included national waste management organisations, research institutes, universities and commercial organisations working in this field.
+The involvement of the waste management organisations (the end-users of the outcome in the form of process understanding, data and competence) ensured that the project focused on important and outstanding issues.
+It also ensured that the project aligned to European national programmes and thus that results are used as intended.
+Two partners were from outside Europe – one from the Ukraine (SI IEG NASU) and one from Japan (RWMC).
+This offered a unique extension of scientific basis to the project, as well as an insight into how other national programmes manage the issue of carbon-14.

 CAST is a collaborative project that has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration.

 The scope of CAST was defined through a process of consultation initiated by a questionnaire circulated to a wide range of organisations.
 A synthesis of the responses to the questionnaire showed that carbon-14 release from irradiated steels, Zircaloys, graphites and from ion-exchange resins were of widest interest.
 The responses indicated that there were several on-going (or planned studies) on irradiated graphites and uncertainties on carbon-14 release rates and speciation remain to be resolved.
 However, there was less on-going work and little information available for the release of carbon-14 from irradiated steels, Zircaloys and ion-exchange resins.

 Therefore, the objectives of CAST were to: